suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //       peripheral is the name of the peripheral device (I2C, ADC, 1WIRE, TPROBE)
 		   //       sensorname is the name of the input device
 		   //       attribute is the attribute of the device to use
+		   //       number is the peripheral number of the input device where sensor is connected to
+		   //       address is the address of the input device where sensor is connected to. only applicable for I2C.
 		   //     type is the type of sound to play
 		   //     midi is the sound/music configuration of the MIDI sound
 		   //       duration is the note duration in milliseconds [default: 100]